 - San Miguel Island – Limited Friday and Monday ferries – July to September

-- Day trips are only feasible for Anacapa and Santa Cruz.
+- Channel Island day trips are only feasible for Anacapa and Santa Cruz.
 The ferry ride is between 1-1.5 hours long.
 The other islands can take upwards of 2 to 3 hours.

 - During the winter and whale watching season, Anacapa Island ferry landings are limited and it may be a cliff landing rather than a beach landing.

 - Another season to consider is the bird season in Anacapa Island.
 Seabirds are probably the most conspicuous wildlife here.
 Thousands of birds use Anacapa as a nesting area because of the relative lack of predators on the island.
 Western gulls begin their nesting efforts at the end of April, sometimes making their shallow nests just inches from island trails.
 Fluffy chicks hatch in May and June and fly away from the nest in July.
 Yes, it does get really loud out there during this peak bird season!

 - Camping on Channel Islands is limited to the designated campgrounds.
 If camping on the island, make your ferry reservations FIRST then book your campsite.
 Campsites must be reserved before your arrival.
 There is NO first-come-first-serve camping.